pzemtsov/pzemtsov.github.io/_posts/2014-07-23-gcc-c-standard-and-pointer-aliasing.md

 There are some points in this definition that are unclear to me.
 One is the use of character arrays.
 I've made the example involving copying bytes in a loop, but I'm not sure myself it is correct.
-The standard talks about value "copied as an array of character type", as something other that using `memcpy` or `memmove`, but it isn't clear if it means a loop like mine.
+The standard talks about value "copied as an array of character type", as something other than using `memcpy` or `memmove`, but it isn't clear if it means a loop like mine.

 The other point is what happens if we modify a single byte of a value of non-character type.
 Consider the pointer `p`